Radonirinaunimi/python-template/README.md

 #### How to use this template

-In order to use this template, first, one has to replace `<package_name>` in the following files [setup.py](https://github.com/Radonirinaunimi/python-template/blob/master/setup.py#L16), [Makefile](https://github.com/Radonirinaunimi/python-template/blob/master/doc/Makefile#L12), [conf.py](https://github.com/Radonirinaunimi/python-template/blob/master/doc/source/conf.py#L14) by the **name** of the package.
+In order to use this template, first, click on [use this template](https://github.com/Radonirinaunimi/python-template/generate).
+Then, replace `<package_name>` in the following files [setup.py](https://github.com/Radonirinaunimi/python-template/blob/master/setup.py#L16), [Makefile](https://github.com/Radonirinaunimi/python-template/blob/master/doc/Makefile#L12), [conf.py](https://github.com/Radonirinaunimi/python-template/blob/master/doc/source/conf.py#L14) by the **name** of the package.
 Then, add the requierement the package is depending to [here](https://github.com/Radonirinaunimi/python-template/blob/master/setup.py#L23).
 Essentially, these the only things one need to package the distribution.
 In oder to install the package, run the following on the terminal:
 ```bash
 python setup.py install --user
 ```